deanputney/slime-girls-visualization/README.md

 - SHIFT+B: CRAZY rumble band name.
 Use sparingly, can't return to smaller rumble afterwards and doesn't play well with bigger effects.
 - UIOP: Activate scrolling patterns.
 CIRCLES, RIGHT SLASH (broken), LEFT SLASH, BARS respectively.
 - SHIFT+UIOP: Accelerate scrolling patterns.
 Allows multiple patterns to fight for position creating z-fighting effects.
 Can be sped up a lot to really freak out.
 This is the finale, requires a page refresh to undo at the moment but looks awesome.
+- SPACE: Stop and toggle scrolling patterns.
 - 0: Slow fade in or hide Hamburger Heaven game.
 - LEFT & RIGHT: Play Hamburger Heaven game.

+### Suggested usage

+Here's a suggested performance based on what I did using this software.

+- Start with just the band name and the fullscreen beats.
+Pulse band name and colors with song beats.
+- Add in the band name rumble to the beat.
+- Get those bikini babes scrolling.
+You can pulse them along with the beat as well, and pulse colors and band name with them too.
+- Bring in scrolling bar colors.
+Don't reveal circles or slashes yet.
+Use these in conjunction with the previous elements and visualize beats with them.
+- Reveal scrolling color palettese slowly.
+Hold color palette keys to stop scrolling.
+Press palette keys to start pattern over again.
+Good for beat visualization.
+- Bring in RAINBOWBRITE.
+- Fade in Hamburger Heaven when appropriate.
+Use scrolling patterns, fullscreen beats and band name to keep the beat.
+Play the game yourself, or if possible have the audience come play.
+- Close out Hamburger Heaven.
+- Scroll babes, reveal circles and slashes patterns.
+Pulse band name.
+- Speed up circles and slashes.
+Initiate z-fighting.
+- Bring back Hamburger Heaven if you want.
+- Speed up patterns more.
+Get things nearly freaking out.
+- Finish by adding color palettes to scrolling colors.
+Speed things up as much as possible.
+- Scroll a babe.
+She will scroll very slowly because you should be really freaking out your computer by now.
+- Mess with color pallettes, try pulsing the band name or fullscreen beats.
+You probably won't be able to do much else.
+- Sit back and watch the mayhem.